emeti/WiPP/documentation/Ubuntu-INSTALL.md

 I do not see a real reason that the builds of R libraries cannot be done with newer glibc versions and run in Ubuntu 18, but have not attempted them as that certainly is more work.

+### Create a VM with Ubuntu OS

+Make sure to use version 16 of Ubuntu

+Local installation in VMWare or Virtual Box:

+1. Goto [Ubuntu alternative downloads](https://ubuntu.com/download/alternative-downloads) and download the operating system installer ISO image
+2. Create a new virtual machine , start the installer, create a user, select packages

 ### Hardware requirements